Tuesday, December 13, 2005

 The Vancouver Canucks broke a three-game losing streak on the road by beating the New York Rangers 3-2 at Madison Square Garden.
 Matt Cooke returned from a broken jaw and scored the game-winning goal, and Alex Auld stopped 34 of 36 Rangers shots to lead the Canucks.
 With the win, the Canucks regained first place in the Northwest Division with 40 points (19-9-2) and a game in hand over the Calgary Flames.

 Game Recaps: canucks.com .
 Vancouver Sun .
-ESPN
+ESPNMy notes from the game:

 Statistics: Score Sheet .
 Stat Sheet